apache/incubator-brooklyn/docs/use/examples/webcluster/webcluster.include.md

 }
 {% endhighlight %}

-You can run this (on *nix or Mac) as follows:
+You can run this as follows (on *nix or Mac, assuming `ssh localhost` requires no password or passphrase):

 {% highlight bash %}
 % ${BROOKLYN_HOME}/bin/brooklyn launch --app brooklyn.demo.SingleWebServerExample \
   --location localhost
 {% endhighlight %}